derektypist/bar-chart/README.md

 # Bar Chart

 The aim of the project is to visualize data with a Bar Chart.
+Making use of JSON Data.
+Example includes the United States GDP.

 Functionality similar to https://codepen.io/freeCodeCamp/full/GrZVaM.